August 9, 2022

 Popularity / Adoption

-None of the following numbers are indicative of clear winner by themselves.
+None of the following numbers are indicative of a clear winner by themselves.
 As mentioned above, there are different reasons why one distribution or another may be the best for a particular deployment.
-For more data on Linux distributions and their usage, check out the most recent State of Open Source Report
+For more data on enterprise Linux distributions and their usage, check out the most recent State of Open Source Report

 Distrowatch